d33pfri3d/hacktober-is/CONTRIBUTING.md

 # Follow Wheaton's law.
-# Open Source is not only about learning something but also of conributing something.
+# Open Source is not only about learning something but also of contributing something.